- Departmental teaching and research assistantships

 - Anca Romantan Graduate International Research Fund

-A limited number of teaching assistantships are available within the department, although typically, all students who are admitted are funded through either a teaching assistantship or, less often, a research assistantship.
-The annual (9 months) stipend is about $15,000 and comes with a tuition/curriculum fee waiver and health benefits.
-Students rarely but do occasionally receive additional funding in summer and winter, and some are offered the opportunity of summer teaching on-line.
+A limited number of teaching assistantships are available in the Department of Communication, although typically each admitted student is funded through either a teaching assistantship or, less often, a research assistantship.
+The stipend for the nine-month academic year is about $17,300 and comes with a tuition/curriculum fee waiver and health benefits.
+Students rarely but do occasionally receive additional funding in summer and winter, and some are offered the opportunity of summer teaching online.

 How to be considered

 - On your application, check the appropriate box under “financial aid” —visit the Graduate School website to apply online.